CVanF5/ngx-inference/README.md

             inference_epp_failure_mode_allow off; # Fail-closed for production
             # inference_epp_tls off; # Disable TLS for development/testing
             # inference_epp_ca_file /etc/ssl/certs/ca.crt; # Custom CA file

+            # Default upstream fallback when EPP fails and failure_mode_allow is on
+            # inference_default_upstream "fallback-server:8080";

             # Proxy to the chosen upstream (will be determined by EPP)
             # Use the $inference_upstream variable set by the module